denten-books/plain-text/6-conclusion.md

 Uexküll was also a pioneer of systems theory, advancing an organism-based model of meaning making.
 An oak tree's canopy, he wrote, acts in unison with rain to capture and distribute liquid down its roots.
-Capturing and distributing liquid to the roots constituted, according his model, the "meaning" of the oak--rain circuit.
+Capturing and distributing liquid to the roots established, according his model, the "meaning" of the oak--rain circuit.
 Meaning in that sense is a property of the system, not the subject.
 It emerges from environmental interaction.
 A "circuit of meaning" is thereby created between the organism and its surroundings.
 Neither make sense in isolation.
 The subject and object are brought into
 harmony:

 > If the flower were not bee-like
 > If the bee were not flower-like
 > The harmony would never succeed [@uexkull_foray_2010, 198].

 Post-humanism privileges moments of such alien subjectivity because they